-As an employee, being informed and aware of sexual harassment – what it is, how to identify it and how to respond – is your first line of defence.
-We are here to help.
+Being informed and aware of sexual harassment – what it is, how to identify it and how to respond – is your first line of defence.
+We’re here to help.

 What to do if you experience sexual harassment at work.